 Do you plan to use crowdfunding?

 Yes.
 While we try to get as many things done as possible, we are thankful for any support we can get.
-Thus, for example, successful crowdfunding would allow us to add more content (levels, monsters, etc.), or to create a budget for things like matchmaking servers and such.
+Thus, for example, successful crowdfunding would allow us to add more content (levels, monsters, etc.), or to create a budget for things like public game servers and such.

 Do you consider an Early Access approach?

 Yes, but we want to be careful with this approach as we have seen some other games abuse it.
-If we go the early access route, our idea is to release something which already is a lot of fun to play, with a good amount of content and not tons of bugs.
+If we go the early access route, our idea is to release something polishedwhich already is a lot of fun to play, with a nice amount of content and without tons of bugs.